ABettaMeta/BettaMinter/README.md

 *Watch Alchemy EIP-1559 integration video if you need to review the steps.
 Use Alchemy API to transact with EIP-1559: https://www.youtube.com/watch?v=7AvKzJMQlI8

 3.)
-Deploy smart contracts
+Deploy NFT smart contract (contract repo when done)

 4.)
-Update config.js with all your particular information:
+Update config.js with all your correct information:

 Your NFT Collection Smart Contract Address,
 Your BSCscan API Key,